 The Uniform Collaborative Law Act aims to standardize the most important features of collaborative law participation agreements, both to protect consumers and to facilitate party entry into a collaborative law process.
 It mandates essential elements of a process of disclosure and discussion between prospective collaborative lawyers and prospective parties to better insure that parties who sign participation agreements do so with informed consent.
+It requires collaborative lawyers to make reasonable inquiries and take steps to protect parties against the trauma of domestic violence.
 The act also makes collaborative law's key features - especially the disqualification provision and voluntary disclosure of information - mandated provisions of participation agreements that seek the benefits of the rights and obligations of the act.
 Finally, the act creates an evidentiary privilege for collaborative law communications to facilitate candid discussions during the collaborative law process.